 3 tablespoons all-purpose flour

 1 3/4 cups whole milk

 ¾ c. plus 2 tbsp. chicken broth

-5. Dry the pot, add the remaining 3 tablespoons of butter and melt on medium heat.
+- Dry the pot, add the remaining 3 tablespoons of butter and melt on medium heat.
 Stir in the garlic, mustard mixture, and cayenne pepper.
 Cook about 30 seconds, until fragrant.
-Do NOT let the garlic burn (or turn brown).
+Careful not to let the garlic burn (or turn brown).

-6. Stir in the flour and cook until golden brown, about 1 minute.
-Stir in the milk and broth slowly and simmer, whisking often, until the mixture is slightly thickened.
+- Stir in the flour and cook until golden brown, about 1 minute.
+Stir in the milk and broth gradually and simmer, whisking often, until the mixture is slightly thickened.
 This should take about 6 minutes.

-9. Bake until golden brown and bubbling around the edges, about 15 minutes.
+- Bake until golden brown and bubbling around the edges, 15 minutes.